graphql-optimisation-sfi-2025/graphql-optimisation-sfi-2025.github.io/index.md

 * we started with a boring solution and then applied improvements
 * easy to overlook perf degradation while refactoring
 * hard to find perf issues by staring at the code
-* DRY vs YAGNI - one, big universal endpoint vs several similar, smaller ones optimized for a job (btw GQL solves this)
+* DRY vs YAGNI - one, big universal endpoint vs several similar, smaller ones optimised for a job (btw GQL solves this)
-* => we could rediscover all those things in the "Optimize" stage, because of the hidden work of the "Monitor" and "Deploy" stages
+* => we could rediscover all those things in the "Optimise" stage, because of the hidden work of the "Monitor" and "Deploy" stages

 > We're sharing this so that you don't repeat our mistakes.
 > Go, make your own mistakes, come back and share your story.
-> That's how we learn as a community and as an industry: we inspect/monitor, we do/optimize and we deploy and then we share what we found out.
+> That's how we learn as a community and as an industry: we inspect/monitor, we do/optimise and we deploy and then we share what we found out.

 -->